gurditsingh/hydeout/_posts/test.md

  - **Producer Records :**
 	 - The ProducerRecord represents what will be published by the Kafka Producer.
-	 - A producer record is also fairly basic and straightforward, it only requires two values to be set in order for it to be considered a valid record sent by the Kafka Producer.
+	 - A producer record is also fairly basic and straightforward, it only requires two values to be set in order for it to be considered a valid record sent by the Kafka Producer (two values are the topic and the value).
+	 - The topic to which these record is destined.
+The value is really just the contents of the message that are to be serialized using the specific serializer in the configuration settings.
 	 -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1ODQ1MTEzNywtMTU4OTc4NjUxOCw2MT
-EwMDkzNjMsMTE2ODQ5ODIwMiw3NTIyNDk3MTUsLTI4ODQwNjQ4
-NywxNjE3NDk1NzQ0LDM2MjYxOTQ4MSwyMDM1ODIxNTM0LC0xMj
-k4MTEyMzE0LC00NDUyMzA3MzAsLTk2OTk1OTM2LC0xNjYwNTQ5
-MzY5LC0xNjM0NzUzNzE1LDExODU1NzcwNzAsLTIwNTQ0ODY2OD
-EsLTQ3MDQ1MjYwOCw2NTA4OTgxOCwtMjA4ODc0NjYxMiwtMjA4
-ODc0NjYxMl19
+eyJoaXN0b3J5IjpbNjYyMzcyOTAyLC0xNTg5Nzg2NTE4LDYxMT
+AwOTM2MywxMTY4NDk4MjAyLDc1MjI0OTcxNSwtMjg4NDA2NDg3
+LDE2MTc0OTU3NDQsMzYyNjE5NDgxLDIwMzU4MjE1MzQsLTEyOT
+gxMTIzMTQsLTQ0NTIzMDczMCwtOTY5OTU5MzYsLTE2NjA1NDkz
+NjksLTE2MzQ3NTM3MTUsMTE4NTU3NzA3MCwtMjA1NDQ4NjY4MS
+wtNDcwNDUyNjA4LDY1MDg5ODE4LC0yMDg4NzQ2NjEyLC0yMDg4
+NzQ2NjEyXX0=
 -->